-This course includes information related to the use of sciencebased theories and concepts as the basis for the highest level of nursing practice.
+This course includes information related to the use of science-based theories and concepts as the basis for the highest level of nursing practice.
 The focus is on a wide range of theories from nursing and other sciences.
 Emphasis is on the synthesis of theories to develop a conceptual framework for the delivery of advanced nursing care.
 3 credits didactic.
-Prerequisite: Admission to the DNP degree program
+Prerequisite: NURS 718-719